 Three cordless vacuum cleaners to avoid in 2019

-There's a lot to like about the rise of cordless vacuum cleaners, but it doesn't include this bunch of poor performers.
+There's a lot to like about cordless vacuum cleaners, but it doesn't include this bunch of poor performers.
 Even if you see these cordless vacuums at an attractive sale price, or starring in a glossy TV advertising campaign, they are best avoided.
 All three fail to achieve the most basic standards of cleaning you'd expect from a cordless vacuum.

 This is a genuinely awful vacuum.
 It's rubbish at cleaning carpets, and it's not much cop for floorboards either, leaving dust behind in the crevices.
 To top it off it has poor allergen filters, so dust can leak back into your home.
 We wouldn't recommend it.

 This Pifco is one of the worst we've ever tested for carpet cleaning.
 It’s awful atsucking up hair and fibres too, and has some of the least effective filters of any vacuum we've tested, meaning that the dust you do manage to suck up can leak back out into the room again.

 Opting for well-known brand, or spending more, won't guarantee you avoid a dud.
 We've found pricey cordless vacuums and models from the big brands that fail to make the grade.
 See our full list of Don't Buy cordless vacuums for the models to steer clear of.

 Should you go cordless in 2019?

 We're passionate about finding the brilliant vacuums that will help you keep your house looking spick and span for years to come.
 Decades of experience testing vacuum cleaners means we can tell you how cordless vacuums compare on cleaning power, and which models can truly replace your main vacuum and still provide a superior clean.